Vendicated/XClassPath/README.md

 ```shell
 java -jar dex2jar.jar --no-code --debug-info YOURAPK.apk --output stubs.jar
 ```
-Now add that jar as dependency and you're good to go!
+Now add that jar as compileOnly dependency and you're good to go!

 Please note that while this jar does not contain any code, only implementation-less interfaces, pushing it to your repo may be Copyright infringement, so you should probably gitignore it.